sidakram/bippy/README.md

   // list of renderers (react-dom, react-native, etc.)
   renderers: Map<RendererID, ReactRenderer>;

-  // called when react has rendered everythign and ready to apply
+  // called when react has rendered everything for an update and is ready to
-  // changes to the host tree (e.g. DOM mutations)
+  // apply changes to the host tree (e.g. DOM mutations)
   onCommitFiberRoot: (
     rendererID: RendererID,
-    fiber: Record<string, unknown>,
+    root: FiberRoot,
-    commitPriority?: number,
+    commitPriority?: number
-    didError?: boolean
   ) => void;

+  // called when effects run
+  onPostCommitFiberRoot: (rendererID: RendererID, root: FiberRoot) => void;

+  // called when a specific fiber unmounts
+  onCommitFiberUnmount: (rendererID: RendererID, Fiber: Fiber) => void;
 }
 ```

-we can use bippy's utils and the `onCommitFiberRoot` handler to detect renders!
+bippy works by monkey-patching `window.__REACT_DEVTOOLS_GLOBAL_HOOK__` with our own custom handlers. bippy simplifies this by providing utility functions like:

+- `instrument` to safely patch `window.__REACT_DEVTOOLS_GLOBAL_HOOK__`
+  - _(instead of directly mutating `onCommitFiberRoot`, ...)_
+- `secure` to wrap your handlers in a try/catch and determine if handlers are safe to run
+  - _(instead of rawdogging `window.__REACT_DEVTOOLS_GLOBAL_HOOK__` handlers, which may crash your app)_

 ## examples

+the best way to understand bippy is to [read the source code](https://github.com/aidenybai/bippy/blob/main/src/core.ts). here are some examples of how you can use it:

 ### a mini react-scan